ejfogleman/docs_mcp/README.md

 # Docs MCP Server

-Tools like SPICE, Verilog, and TeX expose a weakness of LLM-based coding assistants and agents: they are common enough that the model may know "something" about them, but it often guesses incorrectly.
+Tools like SPICE, Verilog, and TeX expose a weakness of LLM-based coding assistants and agents: these tools are common enough that the model may know "something" about them, but it often guesses incorrectly.
 For example, if you ask about the `.TRAN` syntax in SPICE, you may get something that looks plausible but is wrong, such as `.TRAN Tstart Tstop Tstep`.

 This server is meant to solve that problem.
 It indexes **your** local Markdown manuals into Chroma and serves them as a **stdio MCP server**.
 MCP clients such as coding agents in an IDE or plugin should usually start the server process themselves rather than requiring you to run a separate long-lived service manually.
 The server provides `list_reference_manuals` and `search_reference_manuals` tools that return structured objects instead of human-formatted Markdown.